Preserving & Canning Food

 Winter preserving can include:

-You don’t need to do all of these.
+Please don't feel like you need to do all of these.
 A useful winter preserving list should be based on what you have available, what your household actually eats, and what will make life easier in the months ahead.

 Winter fruits to preserve

-Fruit is often the first thing people think of when they hear the word preserving, and there are still plenty of fruit preserves to make over winter.
+Fruit is often the first thing people think of when they hear the word preserving, and there are lots of fruit preserves that you can make over winter.

 Apples, pears, kiwifruit and citrus are some of the most useful winter fruits to preserve.
 Depending on where you live, you may also have access to persimmons, quince, or warmer-climate fruit such as limes, bananas, pineapple and avocado.

-The key is not to preserve fruit just because it’s there.
-Think about what your household will actually use.
+The key is not to preserve fruit just because it’s available.
+Think about what you'll actually use and move forward from there.

 Apples and pears